oresat/oresat-cfc-software/README.md

 Framework), which it built ontop of [CANopen for Python].
 See the [oresat-olaf repo] for more info about OLAF.

+When this project is running on the real hardware it will required the `prucam-pirt1280` kernel module.
+See https://github.com/oresat/oresat-prucam-pirt1280 for more info.

 ## Quickstart

 Install dependenies